tuhdo/org-recipes/README.md

 This can be done with two methods:

-- Each Org file should be able to annotate that it is applicable for a major mode, so `org-recipes` can avoid unncessary parsing.
+- [DONE] Each Org file should be able to annotate that it is applicable for a major mode, so `org-recipes` can avoid unncessary parsing.
 If an Org file is not assigned to a major mode, then proceed as usual.